 Flow lines represent connections between components in the flow map.
 Solid lines indicate synchronous connections, while dashed lines indicate asynchronous connections.

 Many modern frameworks use asynchronous patterns even if you do not explicitly call an asynchronous function or method.
-For example, your application code may employ an asynchronous call to a framework or an Object-relational mapping style API, but the framework itself invokes an asynchronous executor to handle the call.
+For example, your application code may employ a synchronous call to a framework or an Object-relational mapping style API, but the framework itself invokes an asynchronous executor to handle the call.
 These types of asynchronous segments show up as a dotted line on the flow map.
 For more about asynchronous exit calls, see Trace Multithreaded Transactions for Java or Asynchronous Exit Points for .NET.

 The numbers above the flow lines indicate the calls made per minute to the tier and the average time taken for the request to be serviced; that is, the round-trip time for the request.
 The round-trip time includes time spent on the network, if applicable to your topology, and the time that the backend server or other process spends processing the request.
 The calls per minute for a given context, such as a tier, must be one or more for the flow map to display.